BjornDCode/storefront-docs/introduction.md

 # Introduction

 Storefront is a Javascript library for making front ends for Shopify websites.
 [Shopify](https://www.shopify.com/) is a great tool to manage and run your webshop.
 The traditional way of building a Shopify website is by creating a theme.
 But when creating Shopify themes there are some downsides.
 Storefront aims to overcome these issues and create a smooth developer experience while still producing great end results.
+If you are building a commercial project you need to [buy a license](#).

 ## Issues with Shopify development